fedhere/LSSTsound/Sid's Weekly Reports/spatel report4; Week of 07-09-21.md

 Making use of the sonify repository to sonify the PLAsTiCC data and produce sound clips.

-Read Chapters 3 and 4 of the Sonification thesis paper and summarize/take notes of important points
+Read Chapters 2 and 3 of the Sonification thesis paper and summarize/take notes of important points

 Sign up for the Rubin Presentation in early August